endemic/freecell/README.md

 ## IN PROGRESS

 - [ ] Use `filter: invert(1);` on grabbed cards?
 Not sure this is a necessary affordance, as the original Windows version used this to show which cards you had selected; in this version, you move them with click/tap
-- [ ] Add status bar with timer/allowed cards you can grab
+- [x] Add status bar with timer/allowed cards you can grab
-- [ ] Add menu bar
+- [x] Add menu bar
 - [ ] add `targetPosition` prop or similar on cards/foundations, so we don't need to calculate offset when moving/animating
-- [ ] fix card waterfall on hidpi screens
+- [x] fix card waterfall on hidpi screens
 - [ ] Add delayed animation to moving `grabbed` object so cards swirl around as they are moved
+- [ ] Cards are still animating _under_ when double-click
+- [ ] make double-click "distance" more generous